photo by Gerald Figal, with "instant box camera," 2023

 ‘Motion/Movement, ‘Lexus Gallery, Nashville, TN

-‘Elements – Earth, Air, Wind and Fire,’ Chromatics 2nd Floor Gallery, Nashville, TN
+‘Elements – Earth, Air, Wind & Fire,’ Chromatics 2nd Floor Gallery, Nashville, TN

 ‘Sense of Place,’ Hotel Preston Gallery, Nashville, TN